 The calculation of the reduced cost allows us to know if a column decreased the value of the objective (and therefore improved it).

-Since (LP) is a minimization problem, the sub-problem also seeks to minimize this reduced cost.
+Since (LP) is a problem of minimization, the subproblem also seeks to minimize this reduced cost.
 If the minimum reduced cost is positive, then no columns can be added to the restricted problem (RLP) to improve the objective.
 The optimal solution of the restricted problem is therefore an optimal solution of the master problem (LP).
 Otherwise, we add one or more columns among those having a negative reduced cost by updating the set Rthe and we solve after the new restricted problem (RLP).